 In 2008 Mia launched an initiative to focus on the art of our times.
 Through its Department of Contemporary Art, the museum brings a fresh dynamism to its galleries by collecting and exhibiting works by living artists produced since 1960.

-Chinese, South, and Southeast Asian Art
+Chinese, South Asian, and Southeast Asian Art

-Mia’s collection of Chinese, Islamic, South and Southeast Asian art encompasses the artistic production of a vast ethnic and geographic area, home to half the world’s population.
+Mia’s collection of Chinese, Islamic, and South and Southeast Asian art encompasses the artistic production of a vast ethnic and geographic area, home to half the world’s population.